Aligning Fetal Anatomy with Kinematic Tree Log-Euclidean PolyRigid Transforms: Method

 \subsubsection{Kinematic Tree Log-Euclidean PolyRigid Transform $\Phi_T$.}

 SMPL model parameterizes the body deformation using a group of rigid transformations~$\{\mathbf{T}_k\}$ with each $\mathbf{T}_k \in SE(3)$ defining a rigid part in the model.
-PolyRigid fuses these rigid transformations into a smooth, bijective volumetric mapping~\cite{arsigny2009fast,gopalakrishnan2025polypose}.
-PolyRigid applies weighted average in the Lie algebra space $\mathfrak{se}(3)$ and then maps back to the Lie group $SE(3)$ using the exponential map.
-This method respects the Riemannian geometry of~$SE(3)$.
-Formally, transformation $\mathbf{T}(x)$ of a 3D point $x$ is computed as a convex combination of all rigid transformations in the Lie algebra:
+The Log-Euclidean PolyRigid framework fuses such rigid transformations into a smooth volumetric mapping~\cite{arsigny2009fast,martin2009log,legouhy2023polaffini}.
+The general framework builds a stationary velocity field by averaging the principal logarithms of the rigid parts in $\mathfrak{se}(3)$ and obtains the transformation as the flow of this field~\cite{arsigny2009fast}.
+This guarantees diffeomorphism through ODE integration.
+For computational efficiency, a closed-form approximation directly takes the exponential of the spatially weighted log-transformations~\cite{gopalakrishnan2025polypose}.
+We adopt this closed-form approximation because our application involves a large number of volumes and gradient-based groupwise registration, as we will describe in the later sections.
+Using the general ODE-based formulation would incur prohibitive computational cost.
+Formally, the closed-form transformation $\mathbf{T}(x)$ of a 3D point $x$ is given by

 where $w_k: \mathbb{R}^3 \to [0,1]$ are continuous, spatially varying weighting functions with $\sum_{k=1}^K w_k(x) = 1$ for all $x$.
 Operators $\log(\cdot)$ and $\exp(\cdot)$ denote the Lie group logarithm and exponential maps respectively.
-However, PolyRigid assumes the deformation is small and local to the identity.
+However, this formulation assumes the deformation is small and local to the identity.
 The principal logarithm is only well-defined within the injectivity radius of $SE(3)$.
 The mapping becomes ambiguous when the rigid transformations are large, \ie,~multiple Lie algebra elements map to the same Lie group element.
 This precludes direct application of PolyRigid to body models, where body parts can undergo large, non-local motion.

 Is there a way to disambiguate the mapping?
 We observe that while body parts can undergo large transformations, the relative motion between connected parts is small and is always constrained by the underlying kinematic tree.
 In constrast to PolyRigid that uses the tangent space at the identity to perform averaging, we define a local tangent space for each voxel using a spatially varying reference rigid transformation $\tilde{\mathbf{T}}(x)$.
 The relative transformations $\Delta \mathbf{T}_k(x) = \tilde{\mathbf{T}}(x)^{-1} \mathbf{T}_k$ are often small and within the injectivity radius.
 This pulls the transformations back into a local neighborhood where the logarithm is unique and computationally stable.
 More formally, the KTPolyRigid transform $\Phi_T$ is defined as: